dplassgit/d2lang/docs/overview.md

 ### `PRINT` and `PRINTLN`

 `PRINT` prints a variable to stdout.
 There is limited built-in support for printing arrays.
-There is no built-in support for printing records.
+There is no built-in support for printing `RECORD`s.

 `PRINTLN expression` appends a newline after printing the value.

 ### `INPUT`

-Reads a string from `stdin` until EOF, or 1 MB of data is read.
+Reads a string from stdin until EOF, or 1 MB of data is read.
 (D2 is still a toy language in some ways.)

 ```